Microfluorescent Light Fixture FAQs

-- Q) Do the microfluorescent light fixtures turn on instantly with no flickering?
+Q) Do they turn on instantly with no flickering?

 A) Yes.
 The instant-start electronic ballasts enable all of the microfluorescent light fixtures to turn on instantly without flickering.

-- Controls, Switching & Dimmability
+Controls, Switching & Dimmability

-- A) None of the microfluorescent light fixtures are dimmable because none of them use dimmable electronic ballasts.
-For any fluorescent fixture to be dimmable it must use a special dimmable electronic ballast and be controlled by a special fluorescent dimmer.
+A) No. None of them use dimmable electronic ballasts.
+For any fluorescent fixture to be dimmable, it must use a special dimmable electronic ballast and be controlled by a special fluorescent dimmer.

 Cool vs. Hot

 Q) What is the heat output of the microfluorescent fixtures like?

-- Hardwire vs. Plug-In
+Hardwire vs. Plug-In

-Q) Which microfluorescent light fixtures can be plugged into the nearest electrical outlet?
+Q) Can these be plugged into the nearest electrical outlet?

 Q) What does it mean to hardwire a light fixture?